 Teens and adults, of course, can jump in at any time!
 If you have a goal to finally learn the euphonium, play timpani in a community orchestra, or perform some famous jazz songs on the trumpet, we can match you with the best teacher to help you get there.

 Lessons can give you the skills you’ll need on your instrument, but we also encourage you to share your music with others!
 Students ages 8-18 can audition for the Powers Youth Orchestra or the Music on the Hill summer day program.
-For ages 9 and above, jump in to a chamber ensemble, jazz ensemble, or test out your drumming skills in the rock band.
+For ages 9 and above, jump in to a brass ensemble, chamber ensemble, jazz ensemble, or test out your drumming skills in the rock band.

 Be creative, be proud, and have fun with these bold, beautiful instruments!